How Do I?

 You can claim your winnings at any time within one (1) year of the draw date; however, there is a mandatory five (5) business day waiting period before you will receive your check.

 There are two options available for prize payment.
-You may choose the "Cash Option" which allows you to receive one lump sum payment or you may choose the Annuity Option and receive annual payments.
+You may choose the "Cash Option" which allows you to receive one lump sum payment, or you may choose the Annuity Option and receive annual payments.
 The Maine State Lottery encourages winners to seek professional financial advice before making a decision.

 I got an email or telephone call saying that I won the lottery.
 Is this legitimate?

-NO. It is a common scam.
+1. It is a common scam.
 You never have to send money to collect a legitimate lottery prize.
 You should never reply to emails with this subject.
 If you receive a telephone call from someone claiming to be from the Maine State Lottery, do not call the number they give you, rather, call the Maine State Lottery.

 You should never send money to anyone with respect to an email or telephone call.
 You should never give your bank account number or your mother's maiden name to anyone.
 You may even be sent a check to cover the costs and then be asked to wire back some money.
 The check will bounce, but sometimes not for months.
-It is best not to respond or you can be put on a list to receive other scams.
+It is best not to respond, or you can be put on a list to receive other scams.
 Progress is being made in catching these crooks, but there are many crooks still out there.
-For more information on lottery scams, just go to news.google.com and search on "lottery scam" for the current day's scam victims.
+For more information on lottery scams, just go to news.google.com and search "lottery scam" for the current day's scam victims.

-Here are some links to sites that have common lottery scams - your exact situation may not be there, but it is still a scam; the scammers keep changing things a bit to keep the authorities at bay and guessing: www.snopes.com/crime/fraud/lottery.asp, en.wikipedia.org/wiki/Lottery_scam.
+Here are some links to sites that have common lottery scams - your exact situation may not be there, but it is still a scam; the scammers keep changing things a bit to keep the authorities at bay and guessing: www.snopes.com/crime/fraud/lottery.aspen.wikipedia.org/wiki/Lottery_scam.
 For a list of common internet scams, visit the Powerball's website at www.powerball.com/Common-Scams.asp

 The United State's Federal Trade Commission has information on foreign lottery scams on its website at www.ftc.gov/bcp/edu/pubs/consumer/alerts/alt022.shtm.
 You can also file a complaint if you have been targeted by one of these scams.
 You can file this complaint with the Internet Crime Complaint Center (IC3).
 The IC3 is a partnership between the Federal Bureau of Investigation (FBI), the National White Collar Crime Center, and the Bureau of Justice Assistance.
 Visit the IC3 website at www.ic3.gov/ for more information and to file a complaint.